-When deciding what supports to fund we also think about your informal supports.
+When deciding what supports we may fund we also think about your informal supports.
 Informal supports are your family, friends, and community networks who support you.
 We consider if they’re able to continue to support you in the long term.

 We’ll also think about if we might fund other things that can help support your carers.
 We may fund Short Term Accommodation with other supports that provide a respite effect, and help your carers keep supporting you in the long term.
 This may include:

 We’ll consider the risk to you and your family’s wellbeing if they continue to support you (without Short Term Accommodation).
 We also look at how the support provided by your family and networks affects your independence.
 We compare this to the independence and opportunities Short Term Accommodation may provide.

 We’ll also consider the role and responsibility of parents in caring for children.

 We may fund Short Term Accommodation for children if it meets the NDIS funding criteria.
 It depends on the child’s needs and their family, or carers.